 3. Fill feeder and store any leftover nectar in the refrigerator.

-To be sure that the hummingbird nectar stays fresh and doesn’t start to ferment, you will have to change it every now and then.
+You will have to change it every now and then.
 How often you will have to change it will depend on the weather.
 The cooler the temperature, the longer your hummingbird food sugar will last without fermenting.
-Below is a chart to give you an idea as to how long you can expect your home made hummingbird food to last before needing changing.
+Below is a temperature chart to give you an idea as to how long you can expect your hummingbird food to last before needing changing.
+If the temperature stays around 71 to 75 degrees, for example, your nectar should be ok for about 6 days before needing changed.
+If the temperature is in the 76 to 80 degree range it will need to be changed after about 5 days.

 High temperatures............Change nectar after